keboola/connection-docs/management/project/tokens/index.md

 ## Refreshing a Token
 Every token can be **refreshed**: a new token value (token string) is generated, and the old token becomes immediately invalid.
 That means you have to update all places where the token was used.
-If you invalidate your own master token, you have to reload your KBC view in the browser.
+If you invalidate your own master token, you have to reload your Keboola Connection view in the browser.

 {: .image-popup}
 ![Screenshot - Refresh Token Button](/management/project/tokens/refresh-token.png)